blockprotocol/blockprotocol/site/README.md

 ### BP Site

-1. Add a `site/.env.local` environment variable file with the following environment variables: including the required environment variables
+1. Add a `site/.env.local` environment variable file with the following environment variables:

     - `SESSION_SECRET`: he secret used to sign the session ID cookie
     - `MONGODB_URI`: the URL where the mongo developer db instance is hosted (for example at `mongodb://root:password@localhost:27017/`)